 Preliminary findings from the Orchid Observers project

 Read the results so far: they are here on the Natural History Museum blog.

 Latest issue of New Journal of Botany published

-Two new Rare Plant Registers have just been published
+Two new Rare Plant Registers published

 Download the Rare Plant Register for Ayrshire and for Dumfriesshire here - you can also see all the counties for whom a Rare Plant Register has been produced.